-    Our “Grass-Fed All Natural” beef is a healthy, delicious, agricultural sustainable choice being made by many, many people.
-Our feeding program has been “tweaked” to produce the delicious meat we sell and are proud of our product.
-The people that are health concerned are the perfect customers for our beef, as we never feed any corn or soy or soy products and will never use any type of growth hormone or low grade feed antibiotics.
+Our grass-fed all-natural beef is a healthy, delicious, agricultural sustainable choice being made bymany people.
+Our feeding program has been tweaked to produce the delicious meat we sell and are proud of our product.
+Health- and resource-conscious people are the perfect customers for our beef, as we never feed any corn or soy or soy products and will never use any type of growth hormone or low grade feed antibiotics.

 Our beef can be purchased with confidence that each animal is processed individually with care for the animal and respect for the customer.
 The meat from each animal is never mixed with another, making the chance for contamination almost non-existent.
 We have an excellent working relationship with our “processors” that insures us of meat quality, safety and cuts that are precise and have the highest quality.

 2. Higher in beta-carotene